devleaks/followthegreens/README.md

 Additions by Gunduran (Detlev Hoffmann)

 Ideas:
-* Load of Airport Data in a separate process ==> Current initial loading takes up to 6 sec. fully blocking x-plane.
+* Load of Airport Data in a separate process ==> Done, but need refresh of the main dialog
-  ==> Already tested in a separate python program how it could work now need to implement that in airport load module

 * Move from the old style windows to the new styles (also dragable outside x-plane frame) and list all the destinations in combination with typing the first digits